Actipro/WPF-Controls/Documentation/topics/syntaxeditor/dotnet-languages-addon/assemblies.md

 By using an ambient assembly repository, the loaded binary assembly instances are reused among the various project assemblies, thus saving on memory.
 As mentioned in the previous section, assembly repositories also are capable of caching data, thus sometimes improving loading speeds by ten times or more.

 > [!IMPORTANT]
-> By default, no ambient [IAssemblyRepository](xref:ActiproSoftware.Text.Languages.DotNet.Reflection.IAssemblyRepository) is installed meaning that more than one project assembly will use unncessary extra memory when referencing various binary assemblies, since those instances will not be shared among the project assemblies.
+> By default, no ambient [IAssemblyRepository](xref:ActiproSoftware.Text.Languages.DotNet.Reflection.IAssemblyRepository) is installed meaning that more than one project assembly will use unnecessary extra memory when referencing various binary assemblies, since those instances will not be shared among the project assemblies.
 Also, no caching will occur for binary assemblies if there is no ambient assembly repository, thus affecting application performance when adding references to project assemblies.

 @if (winrt) {